datavis-tech/reactive-property/README.md

 That covers the entire API.
 For more detailed example code, have a look at the [tests](https://github.com/datavis-tech/reactive-property/blob/master/test.js).

-A reactive property is similar to [KnockoutJS Observables](http://knockoutjs.com/documentation/observables.html) and [RxJS Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md).
+This library draws ideas from [KnockoutJS Observables](http://knockoutjs.com/documentation/observables.html) and [RxJS Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md).

 I hope you enjoy and benefit from this project!